German Pension Refund FAQs| All Rights Reserved.

-To get a refund after leaving Germany before reaching the age of retirement, you must be a Non-EU citizen living in a non-EU country.
-Also, at least 24 months must have passed since your last contribution payment in Germany.
+If you leave Germany, you can get your pension money back.
+To claim a refund before reaching the age of retirement you must be a Non-EU citizen, living in a non-EU country, and at least two years must have passed since your last contribution payment.

-To speed up the process and avoid any potential complications claim your refund online with us.
+To speed up the process and avoid any potential complications claim your refund online.

 How do I check my German pension balance?